emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Acid Splash
 Acid, Spell\
 2 actions\
-You create a globe of acid and splash it at your foes.
-Each creature in a 10m radius sphere centered at a point within 20m of you must make Dexterity saving throw or take 2d8 acid damage and 2d8 persistent acid damage.
+You create a globe of Acid and splash it at your foes.
+Each creature in a 10m radius sphere centered at a point within 20m of you must make Dexterity saving throw or take 2d8 Acid damage and 2d8 persistent Acid damage.

-If you have both hands free, or you are wielding a staff or other spellcasting foci in one hand and the other hand is free while performing this Fighting move, increase the damage of the initial acid damage to 2d10, but not the persistent acid damage.
+If you have both hands free, or you are wielding a staff or other spellcasting foci in one hand and the other hand is free while performing this Fighting move, increase the damage of the initial Acid damage to 2d10, but not the persistent Acid damage.

 ### Assisting Strike
 Buff\